 The Holy Roman Empire came into being during early Middle Ages as a conglomeration of different territories located in central Europe.
 The beginning of the Empire is traced back to the Frankish king Charlemagne who welded together many central European territories into a single Frankish Empire and took the title of Emperor in 800.

 The Empire was later cemented when Otto I took the same title in 962 and the foundations of the Empire were firmly established.
 The Empire was rather complex in its nature and structure, later comprising of different Kingdoms and territories which came to exert a direct influence on the office of the Emperor.
 The Roman Catholic Church and the Pope also had decisive role in the politics of the Empire until its final days.

-Carolingian Empire in the 8th and 9th centuries laid the foundations for the Holy Roman Empire in which the Holy Roman Emperor ruled as king of Italy and Germany Read more about the Famous Holy Roman Kings >>
+The Carolingian Empire laid the foundations for the Holy Roman Empire in which the Holy Roman Emperor ruled as king of Italy and Germany Read more about the Famous Holy Roman Kings >>

-Holy Roman Empire was established in the early medieval period.
+The Holy Roman Empire had a complex political, social and economic system.
 Read more about the Famous people of the Holy Roman Empire >>

 The founder of the Holy Roman empire was Charles I (Charlemagne) Otto I was the great great grandson of emperor louis I and reigned during the Ottonian (Saxon) dynasty Read more about the Holy Roman Emperors >>

 The Holy Roman Empire refers to a political entity that was centred around Germany and existed in Europe from the 9th Century right up until the 19th Century Read more about the Holy Roman Empire Definition >>